AutoML: A Survey of the State-of-the-Art: NAS Discussion

 where $N$ represents the number of GPUs, and $D$ represents the actual number of days spent searching.

-Table \ref{table:NAS_cifar_perf} and Table \ref{table:NAS_imagenet_perf} present the performance of different NAS studies on CIFAR-10 and ImageNet, respectively.
-Besides, since most NAS methods first search for the neural architecture based on a small dataset (CIFAR-10), then transfer the architecture to a larger dataset (ImageNet), the search time for both datasets may be the same.
-It can be seen from the table that the early work of EA and RL based NAS methods pay more attention to high performance, regardless of the resource consumption.
-For example, although AmoebaNet \cite{amoebanet} achieved excellent results on both CIFAR-10 and ImageNet, it took 3,150 GPU days with 450 GPUs for searching.
-The subsequent NAS studies make efforts to improve searching efficiency while ensuring the searched model's high performance.
-For instance, EENA \cite{eena} elaborately designs the mutation and crossover operations, which can reuse the learned information to guide the evolution process and hence greatly improve the efficiency of EA-based NAS method.
-ENAS \cite{enas} is one of the first RL-based NAS methods to propose the parameter-sharing strategy, which reduces the number of GPU budgets to 1 and shortens the searching time to less than one day.
-We also observe that gradient descent-based architecture optimization methods can greatly reduce computational resource consumption for searching and achieve SOTA results.
-A lot of follow-up work is to make further improvement and optimization in this direction.
-Interestingly, random search-based methods can also obtain comparable results.
-The authors of \cite{nas_random} demonstrate that random search with weight-sharing can outperform a series of powerful methods, such as ENAS \cite{enas} and DARTS \cite{darts_liu18}.
+Tables \ref{table:NAS_cifar_perf} and \ref{table:NAS_imagenet_perf} present the performances of different NAS methods on CIFAR-10 and ImageNet, respectively.
+Besides, as most NAS methods first search for the neural architecture based on a small dataset (CIFAR-10), and then transfer the architecture to a larger dataset (ImageNet), the search time for both datasets is the same.
+The tables show that the early studies on EA- and RL-based NAS methods focused more on high performance, regardless of the resource consumption.
+For example, although AmoebaNet \cite{amoebanet} achieved excellent results for both CIFAR-10 and ImageNet, the searching took 3,150 GPU days and 450 GPUs.
+The subsequent NAS studies attempted to improve the searching efficiency while ensuring the searched model’s high performance.
+For instance, EENA \cite{eena} elaborately designs the mutation and crossover operations, which can reuse the learned information to guide the evolution process, and hence, substantially improve the efficiency of EA-based NAS methods.
+ENAS \cite{enas} is one of the first RL-based NAS methods to adopt the parameter-sharing strategy, which reduces the number of GPU budgets to 1 and shortens the searching time to less than one day.
+We also observe that gradient descent-based architecture optimization methods can substantially reduce the computational resource consumption for searching, and achieve SOTA results.
+Several follow-up studies have been conducted to achieve further improvement and optimization in this direction.
+Interestingly, RS-based methods can also obtain comparable results.
+The authors in \cite{nas_random} demonstrated that RS with weight-sharing could outperform a series of powerful methods, such as ENAS \cite{enas} and DARTS \cite{darts_liu18}.

-\subsubsection{Kendall Tau metric}
+\subsubsection{Kendall Tau Metric}